All Episodes

 You want to go to the Democratic National Convention, you need a photo ID.

-A photo ID for everything.
+You need a photo ID for everything.

-But not voting, which is what they want and why they're pushing so hard, and they're trying to say, well, let's have a one-time no-legislative filibuster vote on what is also unconstitutional, usurping the power of the stated constitutional authority of the states for the time, place, and manner of elections.
+But not voting, which is what they want, and why they're pushing so hard and they're trying to say, well, let's have a one-time, no-legislative filibuster vote on what is also unconstitutional, usurping the power of the stated constitutional authority of the states for the time, place, and manner of elections.

-This is this is very straightforward.
+This is very straightforward.

 They didn't do that.

-They just they just bypassed their own state constitution.
+They just bypassed their own state constitution.

-And as the chief justice articulated in a stinging dissent in that 4-3 decision in Wisconsin, the chief justice of the Supreme Court of Wisconsin, that you know, they better follow the law, and until they do, this is going to happen again and again and again.
+And as the Chief Justice articulated in a stinging dissent in that 4-3 decision in Wisconsin, the Chief Justice of the Supreme Court of Wisconsin, that they better follow the law.

 So these are the measures.

-Now, the argument that they're making, Democrats are, is that without last year's COVID emergency voting rules, which include what unsolicited mail in ballots and ballot drop boxes and lax signature checking and verification, relax regulations.
+Now, the argument that they're making, Democrats are, is that without last year's COVID emergency voting rules, which include what, unsolicited mail-in ballots and ballot drop boxes and lack signature checking and verification, relaxed regulations, oh, it's going to be harder for many Americans, especially African Americans and as Kamala is saying, rural Americans to vote.

-Now, if that were true, an African American turnout must have been way down before we implemented the anything and everything goes, and no laws need to be followed COVID rules of 2020.
+Now, if that were true, an African-American turnout must have been way down before we implemented the anything and everything goes and no laws need to be followed COVID rules of 2020.

-So you go way back to 2013, the old voting rules all in place, the associated press noticing that African American voter turnout had improved so significantly that it exceeded white turnout in the two previous presidential elections.
+The Associated Press noticing that African American voter turnout had improved so significantly that it exceeded white turnout in the two previous presidential elections.

 This is from the Washington Post, April 29, 2013.

-They concluded that African American voter turnout, the African American voter turnout rate exceeded the white turnout rate for the first time.
+They concluded that African-American voter turnout, the African-American voter turnout rate exceeded the white turnout rate for the first time.

-It's almost certainly true that African American turnout was higher in terms of the rate than white turnout last fall, but it was also true in 2008.
+It's almost certainly true that African-American turnout was higher in terms of the rate than white turnout last fall, but it was also true in 2008.

-When you look at the census data, the exit polling, the AP found that African American voters were 13% of the electorate.
+When you look at the census data, the exit polling, the AP found that African-American voters were 13% of the electorate.

 They make up 12% of the population.

-And uh white voters represent 72% of the electorate and outperforming their 71.1% share of the population, but not the same degree they have in past elections.
+White voters represent 72% of the electorate and outperforming their 71.1% share of the population, but not the same degree they have in past elections.

-And if you exclude people who didn't respond to the census, the African American turnout rate also surpassed the white turnout rate from four years prior in 2008, from 76.6% to 73.6%.
+And if you exclude people who didn't respond to the census, the African-American turnout rate also surpassed the white turnout rate from four years prior in 2008 from 76.6% to 73.6%.

 I mean, that's right there in the Washington Post.